 Macatawa Technologies Logo

-While tools like Multifactor Authentication (MFA) and Password Managers address account security, there is an even bigger risk within your organization – your end users.
-Did you know that people account for 95% of cyber-attacks?
-All it takes is one employee mistake to cause a data breach.
-So, you might be asking “How can we reduce our risk and help people change their behavior to become part of the solution instead of the problem?”
-The answer is simple – by creating awareness and continuous education.
+While tools like Multifactor Authentication (MFA) and Password Managers help protect account security, your organization faces an even bigger risk – your end users.
+Security awareness training fills this critical gap.
+Did you know that people are responsible for 95% of cyber-attacks?
+It only takes one employee mistake to cause a data breach.
+So, how can you reduce your risk and help employees become part of the solution instead of the problem?
+The answer is simple: create awareness and provide continuous education.

 Ongoing Training